mapbox/mapbox-gl-native/README.md

 ## iOS

+Install boost:

+    brew install boost

 Because `libpng` isn't included in the iOS SDK, you will need to build a cross-architecture version yourself.
 Run `./ios/setup_libpng.sh`, which is derived from Mapnik's cross-architecture build scripts.
+This will also run `./configure`.

 Then you can build the iOS app with make: